rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

         current_value += tokens[i].value;
       }

-    } else if (context == 'start-of-tag') {   ////  If we just saw a "<", check for text or a "/".
+    } else if (context == 'start-of-tag') {   ////  If we just saw a "<", check for text, /, or !.
 Anything else is invalid. if (tokens[i].type == 'TEXT') {
         let tag_name = tokens[i].value;
         let index_of_space = tokens[i].value.indexOf(' ');  //  If the tag name looks like "a href" only get text b4 the space.